 - "Our results showed a highly significant correlation between the frequency of adverse events and malpractice claims: On average, a county that shows a decrease of 10 adverse events in a given year would also see a decrease of 3.7 malpractice claims.
 Likewise, a county that shows an increase of 10 adverse events in a given year would also see, on average, an increase of 3.7 malpractice claims." - "We also found that the correlation held true when we conducted similar analyses for medical specialties specifically, surgeons, nonsurgical physicians, and obstetrician/gynecologists (OB-GYNs).
 Nearly two-thirds of the variation in malpractice claiming against surgeons and nonsurgeons can be explained by changes in safety.
-The association is weaker for OB-GYNs, but still significant." - "These findings are consistent with the basic hypothesis that iatrogenic harms are a precursor to malpractice claims, such that modifying the frequency of medical injuries has an impact on the volume of litigation that spills out of them.
-Although this is an intuitive relationship, it is not one that has been well validated previously.
-It suggests that safety interventions that improve patient outcomes have the potential to reduce malpractice claiming, and in turn, malpractice pressure on providers." - "[N]ew safety interventions potentially can have positive effects on the volume of malpractice litigation a desirable result to seek out, even beyond the immediate impact of medical injuries avoided." - "Presumably, the one thing that all parties to the debate can agree on is that reducing malpractice activity by reducing the number of iatrogenic injuries is a good idea.
+The association is weaker for OB-GYNs, but still significant." - "These findings are consistent with the basic hypothesis that iatrogenic harms are a precursor to malpractice claims, such that modifying the frequency of medical injuries has an impact on the volume of litigation that spills out of them."
+This is "an intuitive relationship," which "suggests that safety interventions that improve patient outcomes have the potential to reduce malpractice claiming, and in turn, malpractice pressure on providers." - "Presumably, the one thing that all parties to the debate can agree on is that reducing malpractice activity by reducing the number of iatrogenic injuries is a good idea.
 Arguments about the merits of statutory tort intervention will surely continue in the future, but to the extent that improved safety performance can be shown to have a demonstrable impact on malpractice claims, that offers another focal point for policymakers in seeking to address the malpractice crisis.
-Based on the results of the current study, we would suggest that that focal point may be more immediately relevant than has previously been recognized."81
+Based on the results of the current study, we would suggest that that focal point may be more immediately relevant than has previously been recognized."68